radiantlogic-v8/documentation-new/documentation/sys-admin-guide/settings-tab.md

 #### Directory Manager Password

 The directory administrator (cn=directory manager) password is set during the install of RadiantOne and can be changed here.
-To change this password, from the Main Control Panel -> Settings Tab -> Administration section, click “Change the password” link.
-Enter the new value and click on the Save button in the upper right corner.
+To change this password, from the Main Control Panel > Settings Tab > Administration section, click “Change the password” link.
+Enter the new value and click **Save** in the upper right corner.

 ><span style="color:red">**IMPORTANT NOTES – if you change the password and you are currently logged into the Control Panel as the directory administrator, you must close the Control Panel and re-open it logging in with the new password.**